BlackcurrantLabs/training/docs/MEAN/mysql.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zsjvFFKOm3c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Even after the rise of noSQL databases, relational databases still have a place in this world and form the backbone of many transaction oriented systems.
+Even after the rise of NoSQL databases, relational databases still have a place in this world and form the backbone of many transaction-oriented systems.
-They may lack the scalability of NoSQL but the advantages they offer in terms of relational design cannot be matched with any noSQl database.
+They may lack the scalability of NoSQL but the advantages they offer in terms of relational design cannot be matched with any NoSQL database.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Cz3WcZLRaWc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>